mittalHimanshu/hello-git/README.md

 # hello-git

-In this repo i have explained some basic points of git commands
+In this repo I have discussed some basic points of git commands.